matrix-org/matrix-spec-proposals/specification/modules/guest_access.rst

 Homeservers may choose not to allow this access at all to their local users, but have no information about whether users on other homeservers are guests or not.

+Guest users can also upgrade their account by going through the ordinary ``register`` flow, but specifying the additional POST parameter ``guest_access_token`` containing the guest's access token.
+They are also required to specify the ``username`` parameter to the value of the local part of their username, which is otherwise optional.

 This module does not fully factor in federation; it relies on individual homeservers properly adhering to the rules set out in this module, rather than allowing all homeservers to enforce the rules on each other.